esteban-url/rw-testing-ghactions/README.md

 Check out the actual PR [here](<https://github.com/esteban-url/rw-testing-ghactions/pull/1>)

-### 5. Deploy de database chances to an actual database
+### 5. Deploy the database changes to an actual database

 Now we want to use another action to deploy the database chances to an actual database, so we can test the app in a real environment.